Aniruddha1261/Quadruped-gait-analysis-ros/README.md

-Quadruped-gait-analysis-ros
+# Quadruped-gait-analysis-ros

-To perform teleoperations, forward motion, turning and reversing motion of a quadruped robot in ros using Gazebo simulator.
+The aim of this project is to perform teleoperation(keyboard), forward simulation, obstacle avoidance, turning and reverse motion of a quadruped in ROS/ROS2 using Gazebo simulator.